-Posters calling for the end of fascism appeared around campus last weekend, before being removed the following day.
+Posters calling for the end of fascism appeared in various locations around campus last weekend, before being removed the following day.

 The slogans varied from entreaties to “join the resistance” and “craft antifa poems”, to appeals to “fuck the facist [sic] fucklords” and “feast on facist [sic] pain”.

 Other posters included: “Fuck fascism, fuck Trump, fuck hatred, fuck you”, “Be the fist you want to see in a fascist’s face”, “Punching fascists is self-defense”, “Survival is contingent on solidarity”, and “Tenderness and capitalisms cannot coexist, destroy the establishment”.

 Reactions to the posters have ranged from ‘magical’ to ‘beyond ridiculous’.
 Some people were clearly neither impressed nor amused as almost all the posters were removed within 24 hours.
 One student questioned how effective the posters might be: “We know that most York students don’t like Trump, I’m not sure what this campaign is achieving”.